India

 Somerset House: Building on the Strand, London

-Somerset House is a large Neoclassical complex situated on the south side of the Strand in central London, overlooking the River Thames, just east of Waterloo Bridge.
-The Georgian quadrangle, which was built on the site of a Tudor palace belonging to the Duke of Somerset, was designed by Sir William Chambers in 1776.
-It was further extended with Victorian outer wings to the east and west in 1831 and 1856 respectively.
-Somerset House stood directly on the River Thames until the Victoria Embankment was built in the late 1860s.
+Somerset House is a large Renaissance complex situated on the south side of the Strand in central London, overlooking the River Thames, just east of Waterloo Bridge.
+The Georgian era quadrangle was built on the site of a Tudor palace originally belonging to the Duke of Somerset in 1547.
+The present Somerset House was designed by Sir William Chambers, begun in 1776, and was further extended with Victorian era outer wings to the east and west in 1831 and 1856 respectively.
+The site of Somerset House stood directly on the River Thames until the Victoria Embankment parkway was built in the late 1860s.

 0